 One of the most puzzling issues raised by our results is the difference between the accuracies of our approach for the rewire-to-random and rewire-to-same adaptive voter models.
 While we succeed in characterizing the rewire-to-random arch nearly exactly, the same methods produce poorer results for the rewire-to-same model.
 We conjecture that the rapid local sorting produced in rewire-to-same dynamics violates our mean-field assumption on Type 1 events, which would lead to approximation degradation.
 It would be interesting to extend our methodology to see whether refinements are possible that better characterize the rewire-to-same behavior and shed further light on the essential features governing the dramatic difference in the nature of the phase transitions in these two models.

 It is also of interest to consider extensions and generalizations.
 The most natural extension is to the case of multiple opinion states and structured opinion spaces.
-Previous work on multi-opinion models has been restricted to either characterization of the various phase transitions \cite{Bohme2012} or empirical discussion of supercritical equilibrium behavior \cite{Shi2013}.
-One explanation for this limitation in scope is computational, in that the number of operations required to compute approximations under active-motif and AME approaches are exponential in the number $\abs{\mathcal{X}}$ of opinion states, rendering both methods infeasible.
-In contrast, likely extensions of our moment-closure methods scale as $\Theta(\abs{\mathcal{X}}^2)$, which could be computationally tractable.
+Previous work on multi-opinion models has been restricted to either approximation of the various phase transitions \cite{Bohme2012} or empirical discussion of supercritical equilibrium behavior \cite{Shi2013}.
+One reason for this is computational.
+The number of operations required to compute approximations under active-motif and AME approaches are exponential in the number $\abs{\mathcal{X}}$ of opinion states, rendering both methods infeasible.
+In contrast, likely extensions of our local Markovian approximation methods scale as $\Theta(\abs{\mathcal{X}}^2)$, which would offer a significant reduction in computing time.
 If accuracy were preserved, such extensions would present the first scalable analytic methods for multi-opinion models.
-While we developed our approximations for the specific case of the binary-state AVM, that development relies only on ergodicity, timescale-separation, and the mean-field assumption.
+Other generalizations are also possible.
+While we developed our approximations for the specific case of the binary-state AVM, that development relies only on ergodicity, timescale separation, and the mean-field assumption.
 We conjecture that these ingredients should be present in any adaptive model with homophilic dynamics in which rewiring steps involve uniform selection from an extensive subset of the graph, such as a subset sharing a given node state.
 An example of a more complex system in which these ingredients are present is the networked evolutionary prisoner's dilemma game of \cite{Lee2018}, in which nodes display richer strategic behavior in their opinion update and rewiring behavior.
-Despite this, the existence of a phase transition driven by homophily may allow for the deployment of our novel methods in such cases as well.
+The existence of a phase transition driven by homophily may allow for the deployment of our novel methods in such cases as well.